 For updates regarding COVID-19 and the affected services and programs, please click here.

-Due to recent developments related to COVID-19, we have canceled the 2020 Spring CRS training series.
-At this time we have not scheduled our next training, however, applications are still being accepted.
 If you are interested in becoming a CRS, please complete the application (link below) and you will receive information on future trainings.

 The Certified Recovery Specialist (CRS) credential qualifies drug and alcohol peers who are in recovery to help others move into and through the recovery process.
 The training is a 10-week program at the end of which participants will be required to take an exam.
 Those who complete all ten courses and pass the exam will receive a certification that will make them eligible for employment as a Certified Recovery Specialist.